Zoints/zee/README.md

 # Launch ZEE

-The process of launching ZEE is a three step process.
+The process of launching ZEE is a four step process.

 ## Setup